smirnovhub/my-mikrotik-scripts/README.md

 ## Overview

-These scripts are a comprehensive collection of global functions and utilities for RouterOS.
+These scripts are a comprehensive library of global functions and utilities for RouterOS.
 They provide reusable functions for string manipulation, date-time conversion, networking checks, random number generation, external script auto-updates, and more.
 The scripts are intended to be run at system startup or whenever modifications are made.

 ### Global Settings